 And as for the neighbours!
 With all the badgers, foxes, squirrels, bats, buzzards, swallows in the spring and summer, murmurations of starlings, pheasants, lots of the common wild birds and last, but not least, grey seals off the nearby cliffs, it’s hard not to realise just how busy the countryside really is.

 Fancy joining us at Warren Farm, Wales?
-Book your stay (http://warrenfarm NULL.wales/book-your-stay/) now, or join us on a Working Weekend (http://warrenfarm NULL.wales/what-is-a-working-weekend/).
+Book your stay (http://warrenfarm NULL.wales/book-your-stay/) now, or join us on a Working Weekend (http://warrenfarm NULL.wales/work-exchange-break/).